ARANESP SINGLEJECT Rx

 See full labeling.
-Increased risk of death, MI, stroke, venous thromboembolism, vascular thrombosis with Hgb >11g/dL in CKD.
-Increased mortality and/or risk of tumor progression or recurrence in breast, NSCLC, head and neck, lymphoid, cervical cancers.
+Increased mortality, MI, stroke, and thromboembolism.
+Coexistent cardiovascular disease and stroke.
+Increased risk of tumor progression or recurrence in those with cancer.
 Evaluate serum iron, ferritin, transferrin saturation before and during therapy; most patients will need iron supplementation.
 Monitor hemoglobin weekly for 4 weeks after start and dose changes, until stabilized, then periodically; reduce dose if hemoglobin increases >1g/dL in any 2-week period.
 Monitor BP (reduce or withhold dose if hypertension occurs), folate, Vit.
 B12, renal function, electrolytes, fluid balance, and for premonitory neurological symptoms.
 Seizure, cardiovascular, or hematologic disorders.
 Infection, inflammation, malignancy, occult blood loss, bone marrow fibrosis may reduce effectiveness; consider other etiologies in treatment failures.
 Discontinue immediately if serious allergic, anaphylactic, or cutaneous reaction (eg, SJS/TEN) occurs.
 Adjust dialysis ℞ as needed.
 Latex allergy.
-Pregnancy (Cat.C).
+Pregnancy.
 Nursing mothers.

 Erythropoiesis stimulating protein.